 New York Medical Malpractice Statute of Limitations

-How Long Do Victims Have To File A Medical Malpractice Claim?
+How Long Do You Have To File A Malpractice Suit?

 The New York medical malpractice statute of limitations allows victims 2 1/2 years from the time they discovered the relationship between the practitioner’s actions and their new symptoms or the death of a close family member.
 However, New York does allow several exceptions to this 30-month rule which we will discuss below.